-The differences in the valuation between UK GAAP and Solvency II relates to the recognition of accrued interest which has been recognised for Solvency II purposes under financial investments and for UK GAAP purposes under 'other assets'.
+The differences in the valuation between GAAP and Solvency II relates to the recognition of accrued interest which has been recognised for Solvency II purposes under financial investments and for GAAP purposes under 'other assets'.
 The remaining difference relates to the accounting treatment for the accrued deferred call.
-In the UK GAAP balance sheet this accrual is accounted for under 'other assets', while for Solvency II purposes the accrual has been reclassified to Gross Technical Provisions.
+In the GAAP balance sheet this accrual is accounted for under 'other assets', while for Solvency II purposes the accrual has been reclassified to Gross Technical Provisions.
 All other assets are valued for Solvency II purposes on the same basis as the GAAP financial statements.

-Other than the changes detailed in the investments and reinsurance recoverable sections above, there were no changes to any of the recognition criteria or valuation methods during the year.
+There were no changes to any of the recognition criteria or valuation methods during the year.